top of page

 The answer is clear: Airbnb is still highly profitable in San Diego, but success now depends on regulatory awareness, neighborhood selection, pricing strategy, and operational excellence.

-Owners working with West Coast Homestays, led by local STR expert Chase Gillmore, consistently outperform DIY hosts by approaching Airbnb as a real hospitality business — not a side hustle.
+Owners working with West Coast Homestays consistently outperform DIY hosts by approaching Airbnb as a real hospitality business — not a side hustle.

 This guide breaks down the real numbers, risks, and opportunities for San Diego Airbnb owners in 2026.